The Atheist Bible, CC-BY Fabian M. Suchanek

 Some moral frameworks are local to an association, group of people, or country.
 Others assert universal validity for all humans.
 The UN Declaration of Human Rights, for example, declares that all people of all creeds and nations shall have certain rights.
 Some religions, too, aspire to reach out to all of humanity, most notably Islam and Christianity.
 This is not the case for all religions: Hinduism and Judaism, for example, correlate strongly with an ethnicity, and have no aspirations to reach out to all of humanity.

 When a moral framework aspires validity for all of humanity, we have to ask how this feat can be achieved.
 In the past, Christianity and Islam have conquered foreign lands by force.
-The United Nations, too, can intervene with military force: The United Nations Charter gives the United Nations Security Council the power and responsibility to take collective action to maintain international peace and security.
+The United Nations, too, can intervene with military force: The United Nations Charter gives the United Nations Security Council the power and responsibility to take collective action to maintain international peace and security112.
 More controversially, NATO forces or the United States have intervened in other countries with the goal to establish peace there — often with disastrous consequences.

 Humanists in particular have to answer the question of how they want to achieve that all people benefit from Human Rights.
 What should we do if some country mistreats its citizens?
 This is a difficult question with no definite answer.
 This book advocates a diplomatic path: Countries should lead by example, expose Human Rights violations both at home and abroad, and resist any attempts to weaken Human Rights at the international level.
 Military intervention, however, should happen only with approval from the international community.